SAP/spartacus-docs/_pages/dev/features/punchout.md

   };
 ```

-- INSPECT operation allows navigation only to punchout-specific routes such as session, requisition, and inspect pages.
-Unauthorized access redirects to the punchoutInspect page.
-- EDIT and CREATE operations allow a broader set of routes including product browsing, cart, and search pages, with unauthorized access redirecting to the home page.
+The INSPECT operation allows navigation only to PunchOut-specific routes such as session, requisition, and inspect pages.
+Unauthorized access redirects the user to the `punchoutInspect` page.
+The EDIT and CREATE operations allow a broader set of routes, including product browsing, cart, and search pages, with unauthorized access redirecting to the home page.

-#### How to Customize
+#### Customizing Allowed Pages

 You can customize the allowed pages and redirect behavior by extending or overriding the `PunchoutNavigationGuardConfig` in your Spartacus storefront configuration.
-This allows tailoring the user experience and security restrictions to your specific punchout use case.
-For example, to add a new allowed route for the EDIT operation:
+This allows tailoring the user experience and security restrictions to your specific PunchOut use case.
+The following configuration is an example of how to add a new allowed route for the EDIT operation:

 ```ts
 provideConfig({